 This is part of advance care planning and constitutes and an ‘anticipatory clinical plan’.

-Whilst there is, as yet, no blanket ‘cut off criteria’ for those eligible for admission or for ventilation, it is clear to us, in primary care, that some of our deteriorating patients would not gain any clinical benefit from these interventions.
+There should be no clinical blanket ‘cut off criteria’ for those eligible for admission or for ventilation.
+However, it is clear to us, in primary care, that some of our deteriorating patients would not gain any clinical benefit from these interventions.

 For these patients it is useful to take the opportunity to ask …